Naome Kibaaju: Beginnings

-Political life
+Political career

-From 2018 to date, she is the member of the parliament of Uganda.
-Kibaaju was elected to the parliament after beating Guma Nuwagaba who belonged to the opposition Forum for Democratic Change (FDC) party with 11,326 against 7,322 votes.
+From 2018 to date, Naome is a member of the parliament of Uganda.
+She was elected to the parliament after beating Guma Nuwagaba who belonged to the opposition Forum for Democratic Change (FDC) party with 11,326 against 7,322 votes.
 The Sheema North Parliamentary seat fell vacant when the then area MP, Elioda Tumwesigye resigned in August after being elected the MP for the newly created Sheema Municipality.
 On 6 November 2018, she took her oath administered by the Deputy Speaker of Parliament, Jacob Oulanyah.
 She was then handed a copy of the Constitution and the Parliament Rules of Procedure by Oulanyah.